aylton-almeida/Git_Components_Naming/README.md

   vendors - The vendors folder contains third party files, like images and fonts or something bigger than a library, like a framework

+  test - The test folder contains unit test for functions inside your code

-All these folders are just sugestion and should be used as freely as they were created to be, there is no exact rule on how they should be used
+All these folders are just sugestions and should be used as needed in each project, there is no exact rule on how they should be implemented

 ## <span id="branchs">Branchs</span>